global-asp/asp-source/en/0227_the-smell-thief.md

 was in an especially bad mood, he stormed out of his bakery and grabbed the old woman by the arm.
-‘How dare you steal my smells!' he shouted.
-‘You're nothing but a smell thief!'
+'How dare you steal my smells!' he shouted.
+'You're nothing but a smell thief!'
 He wiped his hands on an apron, then pulled it off and threw it back into the bakery.

 ##
-‘This is the last day this cheeky woman will steal my smells!' he shouted.
+'This is the last day this cheeky woman will steal my smells!' he shouted.
 And with these words, he dragged Ma Shange off to the court